gaogaotiantian/viztracer/README.md

 VizTracer is a low-overhead logging/debugging/profiling tool that can trace and visualize your python code execution.

-You can take a look at the [demo](http://www.minkoder.com/viztracer/result.html) result of multiple example programs. **Use "AWSD" to zoom/navigate**.
+You can take a look at the [demo](http://www.minkoder.com/viztracer/result.html) result of multiple example programs.
+The UI is powered by [Chrome Trace Viewer](https://chromium.googlesource.com/catapult). **Use "AWSD" to zoom/navigate**.
 More help can be found by clicking "?" on the top right corner.

 [![example_img](https://github.com/gaogaotiantian/viztracer/blob/master/img/example.png)](https://github.com/gaogaotiantian/viztracer/blob/master/img/example.png)

-[trace viewer](https://chromium.googlesource.com/catapult) is used to display the stand alone html data.

 ## Highlights